Baqend/guide/src/topics/push/index.md

 ## `PushMessage` Class

 To send a push notification, the SDK provides a `PushMessage` class which can be used to send a message to one or more devices.
-In addition to the message itself a `PushMessage` can transport additional information to the end users device.
+A push message can transport additional information to the end user's device.

  <div class="table-wrapper"><table class="table">
   <tr>